zeroSDN/ZSDN-Controller/README.md

 The excecution of each module is controlled by an instance of the Zero Module Framework (ZMF).
 ZMF is a framework for distrubed, language independent module execution.
 Currently there are two implementations of ZMF: ZMF for C++ https://github.com/zeroSDN/ZMF and JMF for Java https://github.com/zeroSDN/JMF.

+ZeroSDN was developed during a student project at the Distributed Systems department at the University of Stuttgart.

 ## Startup